bug400/pyilper/qt5.md

      pyilper

-Note: if you open a terminal window the default conda enviroement is active so you have to change to the "qt5" environment as documented above.
+Note: if you open a terminal window the default conda environment is active so you have to change to the "qt5" environment as specified above.

 If you want to get rid of the "qt5" environment, type:

      conda remove --name qt5 --all

-If you like to update the qt5 environment to get updated beta versions activate the qt5 environment and type:
+If you like to update the qt5 environment to get updated beta versions of pyILPER activate the qt5 environment and type:

      conda update --all

-in a terminal window.

 You should issue occasionally: